 Yearly health screenings and check ups are important for monitoring your health.

 Throughout the year, St. Margaret’s holds different health screenings throughout the Illinois Valley area.
 For our patient’s convenience, we try to bring them to you by offering them at different locations.
-Due to COVID-19; however, these screenings around the community are currently unavailable until further notice.

 Have a question?
 Fill out our online form.

 - Get your blood pressure and blood sugar checked for FREE.

 - A twelve-hour food and beverage fast is recommended for more accurate blood sugar test results.